 Amy Kläsener is a seasoned international arbitration partner with deep experience in engineering and construction disputes in the nuclear, energy, chemical, and manufacturing sectors.
 She also advises frequently in software development and M&A disputes.
 Amy takes a pragmatic and solution-oriented approach to dispute resolution.
 As a U.S. lawyer based in Europe for over 15 years, she has developed a deep understanding of multiple legal cultures.

-Amy is editor of the GAR Guide to M&A Arbitration (3rd edition, December 2020).
-She lectures on arbitration and civil procedure at the Universities of Bonn and Frankfurt.
+Amy is editor of the GAR Guide to M&A Arbitration (3rd ed.
+2020).
+She lectures at the Universities of Bonn and Frankfurt.
 From 2008 to 2010, she served as secretary to the IBA Rules of Evidence Subcommittee tasked with revising the 1999 IBA Rules of Evidence.
-She is currently collaborating on a new GAR Guide to Evidence (forthcoming 2021).
+She is co-editor of the GAR Guide to Evidence (2021).

 - Indiana University (J.D. summa cum laude 2005); Ludwig-Maximilians-Universität München (M.A. in German Literature 2002); Columbia University (B.A. in German Language and Literature 1992)